 Computer Applications is a course that teaches students how to create, edit, and format word processing, spreadsheet, and presentation files using Microsoft Office.
-There is a strong focus on careers and the students will take the ASVAB diagnostic test (when available) or other career assessments to better understand career options.
+There is a strong focus on careers and the students will take the ASVAB diagnostic test to understand career options.
 Introduction to the Internet and its research capabilities will be presented.
-Students mustalso complete a resume, a letter of application, other job-related materials, and digital citizenship topics.
+Students must also complete a resume, a letter of application, other job-related materials, and digital citizenship topics.